Alastair Bruce, 5th Baron Aberdare

-Personal life and education
+Early life and education

-Lord Aberdare is the son of Morys Bruce, 4th Baron Aberdare, and Maud Helen Sarah Dashwood, only daughter of Sir John Dashwood, 10th Baronet.
-The 5th Lord succeeded his father upon the latter's death in 2005.
+Lord Aberdare was born at 12 Avenue Road in St John's Wood, London, the son of Morys Bruce, 4th Baron Aberdare, and Maud Helen Sarah Dashwood, only daughter of Sir John Dashwood, 10th Baronet.
+His godparents included Lord Terrington and Diana Bowes-Lyon.
 Aberdare was educated at Eton and Christ Church, Oxford.

-He married Elizabeth Mary Culbert Foulkes in 1971, and they have two children:
+He succeeded his father upon the latter's death in 2005.